sairampraneeth/GettingAndCleaningDataProject/README.md

 3. "CodeBook.md" file which describes the data sets as well as the transformations performed on the data sets to acquire the tidy data set.

-## Steps Required for getting clean data set
+## Steps Required for getting clean and tidy data set

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.